Guide to application of the NECF

 Some parts of the NECF also only apply if the relevant state or territory decides to “opt-in” to those provisions.
 An example is the provisions regarding the Australian Energy Regulator (AER) ’s price comparator website Energy Made Easy.
 Whether a state or territory has decided to opt-in to those provisions is set out in state or territory laws.

 These modifications and opt-in provisions can make it more complex for users of the Retail Law and Retail Rules to understand how the NECF applies to them.

-Any person that is considering making a request to the AEMC for a change to the Retail Laws should first check how the relevant provision applies in each state and territory.
-The state and territory modifications may mean that the relevant Retail Law provision does not apply in some or all states and territories, which may limit the effectiveness of any AEMC rule change.
-The AEMC cannot make amendments to state and territory laws that modify the NECF provisions.
+Anyone may request the AEMC to make a change to the Retail Rules.
+Any person that is considering making a request to the AEMC should first check how the relevant provision applies in each state and territory.
+The state and territory modifications may mean that the relevant provision does not apply in some or all states and territories, which may limit the effectiveness of any AEMC rule change.
+The AEMC cannot make amendments to the Retail Law, or state and territory laws that modify the NECF provisions.

 Rule 73 of the Retail Rules requires retailers to waive late payment fees for hardship customers.
 This provision has been modified in NSW, South Australia and Tasmania.